Tucker Carlson: Jon Stewart debate

-PBS (2004–2005)
+2004–2005: PBS

 Carlson was hired to helm a new program for PBS in November 2003, Tucker Carlson: Unfiltered, which ran concurrently with Carlson's Crossfire gig on CNN.
 The show launched on June 18, 2004, and was, according to The New Yorker, "part of a broader effort to push PBS further to the right ideologically".

 Carlson announced he was leaving the show roughly a year after it started on June 12, 2005, despite the Corporation for Public Broadcasting allocating money for another show season.
 Carlson wanted to focus on his new MSNBC show Tucker and said that although PBS was one of the "least bad" instances of government spending he disagreed with, it was still "problematic".

-MSNBC (2005–2008)
+2004–2005: MSNBC

-Carlson's early evening show Tucker (originally titled The Situation With Tucker Carlson) premiered on June 13, 2005, on MSNBC.
+Carlson's early evening show Tucker, originally titled The Situation With Tucker Carlson, premiered on June 13, 2005, on MSNBC.
 Rachel Maddow and Jay Severin featured as guests on a rotating panel.
 He also hosted a late-afternoon weekday wrap-up for the network during the 2006 Winter Olympics.
-He appeared live from Israel during the 2006 Lebanon War between Israel and Hezbollah in southern Lebanon and reported the aftermath of the Virginia Tech shooting and Johnson Space Center shooting in 2007.
+He reported the aftermath of the Virginia Tech shooting and Johnson Space Center shooting in 2007.

 Tucker was canceled by the network on March 10, 2008, owing to low ratings; the final episode aired on March 14, 2008.
 He remained with the network as a senior campaign correspondent for the 2008 election.
-Brian Stelter, writing for The New York Times, wrote that "during Mr. Carlson's tenure, MSNBC's evening programming moved gradually to the left.
+Brian Stelter, writing for The New York Times, reported that, "during Mr. Carlson's tenure, MSNBC's evening programming moved gradually to the left.
 His former time slots, 6:00 p.m. and 9:00 p.m., were subsequently occupied by two liberals, Ed Schultz and Rachel Maddow."
 Carlson said the network had changed a lot and "they didn't have a role for me".
+Carlson described being fired by MSNBC as leading to a professional "meltdown".
+In discussing the termination, he described himself as "hav[ing] a lot of problems with authority and being told what to do.
+I don't react well to it.
+I become really aggressive[.]"

-Media outside journalism (2006–2008)
+2006–2008: Media outside journalism

 Carlson was a contestant on season 3 of the reality show Dancing with the Stars, which aired in 2006; he was paired with professional dancer Elena Grinenko.
 Carlson took four-hour-a-day ballroom dance classes to prepare.
 In an interview a month before the show began, he lamented that he would miss classes during a two-week-long MSNBC assignment in Lebanon, saying, "It's hard for me to remember the moves."
 Carlson said he accepted ABC's invitation to perform because "I don't do things that I'm not good at very often.
 I'm psyched to get to do that."
 Carlson was the first contestant eliminated, on September 13, 2006.

 Carlson had cameo appearances as himself in the Season 1 episode "Hard Ball" of 30 Rock and in a Season 9 episode of The King of Queens.
 He had a cameo appearance in the 2008 film Swing Vote, again playing himself.